mwtilton/devops/Readme.md

 `[-]Set HDD to "ParaVirtual"
 `[-]Set HDD to "SATA"
 `[-]converting GPT at installation

---Load with ISO (ex.
+`[?]converting to GPT after installation with two disks and moving pagesys file --Load with ISO (ex.
 Win 2016)
 --Run through installation process